The Day I Became the Mom Calling Out Instagram Parenting (And Why I Almost Didn't)

 When you're asked to write an article for Maclean's magazine calling out gentle parenting culture, you kind of brace yourself for impact, you know?

-Picture this: It's Tuesday morning, my youngest is asking me for the fourth time if he can have ice cream for breakfast (the answer is still no), and I'm staring at my laptop screen wondering if I have the guts to actually do this.
+The email sat in my inbox for three days.
+It was a Tuesday morning, I was on vacation, and my youngest was asking me for the fourth time if he could have ice cream for breakfast (the answer was still no).
+I'm staring at my phone in my brother-in-law's kitchen in Nova Scotia, wondering if I have the guts to actually do this.

 I was half excited, half terrified.
-This was the kind of platform every writer dreams of.
+This was the platform every writer dreams of.
 But I also felt that familiar knot in my stomach that shows up whenever I'm about to do something that actually matters.

 The Fear of Being "That Mom"